melxx001/melxx001.github.io/Readme.md

 # Purpose

-This is my personal site where I will blog about interest and add things about what I've learnt.
+This is my personal site where I will blog about interests and things about what I've learnt.

+Currently, these will mostly include React.js, Node.js and ES6.

 ## Theme